TZstatsADS/Spr2017-Proj1-bz2290/README.md

 Scripts that process the data for analysis,"Preprocess.R", can be found in "output" folder.

 Scripts that contains packages required,"Package.R" can be found in the "doc" folder.

+Figures used in this project can be found in the "figs" folder.

 #Important Notes#
 Please take the following actions to ensure a smooth run of my repo: